Sharmaindradev-007/netflix-analysis/README.md

-# 🎬🍿netflix-analysis
-Exploratory Data Analysis of Netflix titles using Python to uncover trends in genres, release years, countries, and content types.

-# 📺 Netflix Data Analysis Project
+# 📺🎬🍿 Netflix Data Analysis Project

 This project performs Exploratory Data Analysis (EDA) on the Netflix dataset using Python.
 It uncovers patterns in content type, release year, genres, duration, and country-wise distribution.
 The goal is to derive insights that help understand the nature of content available on Netflix.